EVERSE-ResearchSoftware/RSQKit/pages/research_software/life_cycle.md

 In this stage, the user stories can be changed and also new application classes can be defined.

 Feedback and use of research software can either lead to new research questions initiating another full development cycle, trigger smaller implementation cycles in the context of software updates/maintenance or lead to termination of the development/service and "sunsetting" the research software.

-### Archiving & Preservation

-Whether research software is going through another iteration of development/maintenance or is being sunset - it should be preserved in dedicated archival services that are separate from repositories used for development and release.
-While platforms such as GitHub or GitLab are well suited to collaborative development - they are not designed to guarantee long-term preservation.

-Archival services provide stable storage, persistent identifiers, curated metadata, and preservation policies that ensure software remains accessible and citable over time, even if development platforms, projects, or organisations change.
-Separating preservation from active development therefore supports sustainability and reproducibility, and ensures that research software continues to deliver value and scholarly impact over time.

 ## Research Software Lifecycle & Three-Tier Model